 Our curriculum Implementation is based around specialist teaching in Years 3, 4, 5 and 6 to deliver the core subjects of Reading, Writing and Maths and also for the teaching of the Foundation subjects of Science, Humanities and Art.
 We are developing these subjects to deliver a locally rich Geography, History and skills based Art and Science curricula.
 Our science lab and bespoke art room are clearly creating awe and wonder for all pupils.
 We aim to provide opportunities to develop a thirst for new experiences, skills and knowledge.
 We believe that education goes well beyond the school wall and as such every year group has regular opportunities to experience educational visits to places such as Rochester to study Charles Dickens, History and RE, or Horton Kirby to study rivers.
 These help to develop the cultural capital of our pupils.

-In EYFS our children learn through a mixture if child imitated play and direct teaching in small groups.
+In EYFS our children learn through a mixture of child initiated play and direct teaching in small groups.
 The classroom environments are carefully set up to develop curiosity, independence and challenge.
 The development of language through rhyme and story-telling are a focus.
 Pupils are able to learn inside and outside across the sessions.
 RWI phonics is introduced in the nursery as a foundation for reception.
 In Key Stage 1 children are registered in their home classrooms but then move for phonics, English and Maths lessons.
-All other subjects are taught in the home classrooms we recognising the need for children to develop their imaginations and learn through play we practice Continuous provision throughout Reception and Year 1 to encourage children’s development and encourage their natural curiosity.
+All other subjects are taught in the home classrooms we recognising the need for children to develop their imaginations and learn through play we practice Continuous provision throughout Reception and Year 1 and 2 to encourage children’s development and encourage their natural curiosity.

 Nurturing of our children is paramount; childhood should be a safe, happy time and children need to be ready to learn.
 Each child has a home teacher and group where they register and are taught PSHE, RE, MFL, Music and PE.
 We are a trauma aware school and have a well-being centre where we can offer a raft of support such as play therapy, counselling, Lego and drawing and talking.
 We work with parents, Governors, RMET and Medway LA to provide a stimulating and rewarding education, which goes beyond the classroom and contributes to our local community.